WeCanCodeIT/wcci-fulltime-fall2016-cbus/ExampleCode/BuildingWithSpringMVC.md

     - [ ] implement its ```run(String... args)``` method such that it creates Review instances and calls the repository's ```save``` method to write each of them to the database
 - [ ] create a @Bean method in ```ReviewApplication``` that returns an instance of the ```CommandLineRunner``` you created

 We need to indicate to JPA that reviews are entities, so make the requisite changes to the ```Review``` class.
-These involve:
+(Refer to [Accessing Data with JPA](https://spring.io/guides/gs/accessing-data-jpa) for an example) These involve:
+- [ ] annotating the class with @Entity
+- [ ] annotating its id attribute with @Id and @GeneratedValue
+- [ ] creating a default constructor -- this can (and probably should) be private

-At this point, you should be able to view the reviews you populated in the Command
+At this point, you should be able to run the application and view a listing of reviews in your browser.

 ### References
 - Spring MVC Tutorial: [Serving Web Content with Spring MVC](https://spring.io/guides/gs/serving-web-content)